samra-a/Capstone_Project_GRWM/README.md

 ![Wireframe](images/Wireframe.png)

-### Components Diagram
+### Component Diagram

-Our components diagram showcases the different sections that we had in our JavaScript file.
+Our component diagram showcases the different sections that we had in our JavaScript file.
 We have our main GRWMContainer, pages and components and how they link to one another.

 ![Components Diagram](images/Components.png)